Vault Gatekeeper

 Configuration

 The section will cover configuring the Gatekeeper server.
 Gatekeeper can be configured with command line options, or environment variables.
-The environment variables are named the same as the command line options, except they are all UPPERCASE and the dashes (-
+The environment variables are named the same as the command line options, except they are all UPPERCASE and the dashes (-) will become underscores (_).
+For example the --listen-addr command line flag can also be set with the LISTEN_ADDR environment variable.

 HTTP Configuration